alienarena/alienarena/steam/readme.txt

 Remarks about alienarena.zip:
-It's the last uploaded zip to steam, it doesn't contain all changes of 7.71.7 combined.
+It's the last uploaded zip to steam for windows and linux users for 7.72.1.